 Apex Recovery offers a variety of counseling services to meet the needs of each client we serve.
-In addition to individual therapy, our trained clinicians also provide couples and family counseling services to clients entering alcohol or substance abuse treatment with a familial support system.
+In addition to individual therapy, our trained clinicians provide couples therapy and family counseling services to clients entering alcohol or substance abuse treatment with a familial support system.
 Family counseling services can be beneficial in supporting an individual’s recovery while in residential treatment and during our Intensive Outpatient Program.
 The primary goal of family counseling while in substance abuse treatment is to provide increased support for sobriety.
 Increased support of the family may be accomplished by identifying and changing harmful patterns of interaction and communication within a family system, identifying and communicating specific support needed during treatment and after discharge, or setting boundaries among family members.
-Family counseling during treatment may also include identifying long-term counseling needs and providing additional resources to continue work within the family system after discharge.
+Family counseling during treatment may also include identifying long-term counseling needs and providing additional resources, such as support groups, to continue work within the family system after discharge.

 There are a variety of family counseling theories available to help meet the needs of the individuals and families participating in our treatment program.
 By working within a particular theory of change, the therapist is able to conceptualize areas of concern and problematic patterns of behavior within the family unit and then utilize particular treatment interventions or skills to bring awareness and change to the family unit as a whole.
 During family counseling services, the family as a whole is seen as the patient rather than a specific family member.

 Family Systems Theory

 Family systems theory stems from a perspective of the family as a unit and observes and evaluates the parts of a system (each individual family member) in relation to the whole.
 Family systems theory identifies that individual behavior is often informed by and originates from the functioning of the family of origin.

 Murray Bowen was a family therapist who suggested that rather than only focusing on the inner world of the individual, it is beneficial to address the structure and behavior of the larger relationship system.